The Effects of Fatty Foods and Fats - Saturated, Unsaturated, Polyunsaturated and Trans Fats - on the Human Body

 They are liquid at normal temperature and are stable so they do not oxidise or turn rancid easily.
 Therefore they can be used in cooking but not at high temperatures or for frying.
 Olive oil is best eaten as cold salad oil.

 Our main consumption of monounsaturated fatty acids is in the form of oleic acid and this is found in olive oil, canola oil, sesame oil, almond oil, peanut oil, cashews, almonds, pistachios, peanuts, peanut butter, avocado.

 Interestingly, almost 50% of fat in beef is monounsaturated.

 The polyunsaturated fatty acids are short of 4 or more hydrogen atoms.
 Thus there are 2 or more pairs of double bonds.

 The linoleic acids, Omega-6 and Omega-3 are the two essential polyunsaturated fatty acids that the body does not make and thus these have to come from our food.
 They remain liquid even under refrigeration.
 They are extremely unstable and turn rancid very fast.
 For this very reason, polyunsaturated oils should not be heated or used in cooking.

 Examples of high polyunsaturated oils are corn oil, sunflower oil, soy oil, safflower oil, cottonseed oil, seafood and margarine.

-Evidences indicate that excess consumption of polyunsaturated fatty acids increase risk to cancer.
+Evidence indicates that excess consumption of polyunsaturated fatty acids, increase the risk of cancer.
 Also, commercial oils containing a high percentage of polyunsaturated fatty acids, have a much higher proportion of Omega-6 to Omega-3 fatty acids as opposed to the ideal 1:1 ratio between the two.
 This disparity in the ratio can contribute to arthritis, diabetes and heart disease.